clartaq/yo-dave-blog/content/post/2013-05-08-clojure-javafx-and-tic-tac-toe-2.md

 The computer player is closely derived from the one described in Chapter 10 of "Simply Scheme" by Brian Harvey and Matthew Wright.
 The unit tests in the project consist mostly of the example function usage shown in that chapter.
 The book is available in several forms [on-line](http://www.eecs.berkeley.edu/~bh/ssch10/ttt.html "Link to on-line version of Chapter 10 from Simply Scheme.").
 It is unbeatable.
 If you happen to beat the game, it is undoubtedly a program bug introduced in my translation.

-If you are interested in the complete code for the project, it is on BitBucket [here](https://bitbucket.org/David_Clark/tic-tac-toe "Link to Tic-Tac-Toe project repository.").
+If you are interested in the complete code for the project, it is on HelixTeamHub [here](https://helixteamhub.cloud/Regolith/projects/binom-stats/repositories/tic-tac-toe/tree/default"Link to Tic-Tac-Toe project repository.").